 Now with clean innards and a clean mouth, it’s time to have a clean computer.
 I wouldn’t want to travel and live without a VPN (virtual private network) to encrypt my internet activities and protect my computer from hackers.
-(See also: Financial Travel Tip #96: Using a VPN Service).
+(See also: How to Travel Securely and use a VPN).
 For the last year I’ve been using HotSpotShield Elite on my laptop and mobile devices, and although it’s the cheapest service at $30/year, it has also been glitchy with my email, and unusable for most downloads and uploads – arguably when a VPN is needed the most.

 So when TunnelBear approached me to test their service for a month, I gave it a shot – and now I plan to get their full year service – a very worthy $50 investment.